PizzaPichael/computergrafik_kuer/README.txt

 Unfortunately, I couldn't recall all the CopilotChats I had.
 Further instances where copilot suggestions were used are:
-- adding the three instruments as combined meshes to the scene as to make sure, that no matter where the isntrument is clicked on, it is selected
+- adding the three instruments as combined meshes to the scene as to make sure, that no matter where the instrument is clicked on, it is selected
 - setup and use a raycaster
 - setting up an audioloader and audiolistener